-The following describes terms and concepts that are used when evaluating the visual impacts associated with long, linear transportation projects such as the Bakersfield to Palmdale Project Section of the California HSR System.
+The following describes terms and concepts that are used when evaluating the visual impacts associated with long, linear transportation projects such as the Bakersfield to Palmdale Project Section of the HSR system.

-• Landscape units are the geographic unit in which impacts are assessed.
+Landscape units are the geographic unit in which impacts are assessed.
 Landscape units are defined by viewsheds, landscape type, and land use type, including the existing visual character and types of viewers.
 A landscape unit can be conceived of as a spatially defined area with a particular visual identity-a distinctive "outdoor room."
-It can be large or small, depending on how the landscape is divided into analytically manageable, geographic areas.
-A landscape unit is visually homogeneous, with only one viewshed and one landscape type.
+It can be large or small, depending on how the landscape is divided into analytically manageable, unit is viewely be and with an end of the landscape and